AethWolf/cfg/README.md

 cfg
 ===

 Just my personal configs, usually a mish-mash of crap pulled from others.
-Currently using mastercomfig medium with the flat mouse, no tutorial, and null canceling movement addons.
+Currently using mastercomfig medium high with the flat mouse, no tutorial, and null canceling movement addons.

 https://mastercomfig.com/